 How To Get To Mendut Temple

 There are several options to reach the temple.
 Since Mendut temple is located 3 kilometers away from Borobudur temple.
-Following the route to Borobudur is the most convenient way.
-To get there with direct public transportation, take the DAMRI bus in Tugu Train Station or Adisucipto International Airport.
+Tourists just need to go to the same route to Borobudur is the most convenient way.
+To get there with public transportation, take the DAMRI bus from Tugu Train Station or Adisucipto International Airport.

 The ride will take 1.5 hours and it costs Rp75.000 per person.
 When the bus rides, stop in Kleben street, right in t-junction before Mayor Kusen street.
 Turn right and walk straight for around 3 minutes.
 The temple area is on the left side of the road.